imagej/imagej.github.io/_pages/2012-06-29_-_Fiji_papers_at_Nature_Methods.md

 description: test description
 ---

-{% capture title%}
- Cover of the July 2012 issue of Nature Methods with a mosaic by Pavel Tomancak
+{% include thumbnail src='/images/pages/NM cover.jpg' title='Cover of the July 2012 issue of Nature Methods with a mosaic by Pavel Tomancak'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/NM cover.jpg' title=title %}

 Nature Methods July issue [focuses](http://www.nature.com/nmeth/focus/bioimageinformatics/index.html) on Bioimage Informatics and there are several papers dealing with or using Fiji.